dev-xo/dev-xo/stripe-stack/docs/POSTGRESQL-DEPLOYMENT.md

 ## Welcome to Stripe PostgreSQL Stack Deployment.

-This Remix Stack comes with two GitHub Actions that handle automatically deploying our app to Production and Staging Environments.
+This Remix Stack comes with two GitHub Actions that handle automatically deploying our app to Production and Staging environments.
 Prior to the first deployment, we'll need to do a few things:

 1. [Install Fly](https://fly.io/docs/getting-started/installing-flyctl/)
 2. Sign up and Log in to Fly: